todo.vu support

 How billing statuses work

-As users track time, that time is automatically categorised as ‘Unbilled’.
-As users create billing reports and add time entries to them, they move through ‘Draft’ and then ‘Billed’ statuses automatically (they are ‘Billed’ as soon as a billing report is published).
+That is: as users track time, that time is automatically categorized as ‘Unbilled’ (and appears across todo.vu — in reports, on the Calendar, etc. — as such).
+As users create billing reports and add time entries to them, they move through ‘Draft’ and then ‘Billed’ statuses automatically.
+Time data is marked as ‘Billed’ as soon as a billing report is published with that data.

 The only billing status that is used manually is the ‘Non-billable’ status.